 In 1997, Handspan Theatre changed its name and re-branded itself as Handspan Visual Theatre.
 As the 20th century drew to a close, the newly named company concentrated on investigation of potential new directions through creative development workshops and concept research and produced fewer public shows.
 Perhaps the perceived need to explain the company with a new name signaled, at least in hindsight, the end of the collective vision.
 Its loss led to the company’s resolve to wind up in 2002 in acknowledgement that the vision was not transferable intact.

 There are no more Handspan Theatre productions, but its artists and their protégés continue to evidence much of the Handspan perspective in their work.

-The following pages document Handspan Theatre's repertoire of theatrical work and projects
+The following sections document Handspan Theatre's repertoire of theatrical work and projects.

 |Productions Timeline||Tables the dates of public premiere performances.|

 |Mainstage||Includes work for general public theatre goers.
 Presented from 1983 to 2001, these works were performed in established theatre venues, for independent seasons, in festival programs and on tours to cities and towns in Australia and abroad.|